Search the FAQ

 This documentation must be maintained and updated throughout the system's lifecycle.
 Gap-check your current documentation against ISO 42001 and NIST requirements with the Framework Gap Analyzer.

-Deployer Obligations
+Deployer duties

 Deployers of high-risk AI systems carry a distinct set of operational obligations that exist independently of what the provider has done.
 Even if your vendor claims full EU AI Act compliance, these responsibilities remain yours under Articles 26-27: